Actaea (pilot boat): Construction and service

-The two-masted schooner Actaea was built in 1880 by Mr. Weld and David Clark, as a Boston yacht at Kennebunk, Maine, for David Sears, Jr., of Montgomery Sears of Boston.
+The two-masted schooner Actaea was built in 1880 by Mr. Weld and David Clark, as a Boston yacht at Kennebunk, Maine, for David Sears Jr., of Montgomery Sears of Boston.
 Actaea comes from the Greek myth Actaea, which means seashore.

 The American yacht Actea of Boston was at Halifax, Nova Scotia.
 She was repaired and sailed back to Boston on July 24, 1880.

 The Actaea was registered with Record of American and Foreign Shipping from 1881 through 1900 as a Schooner Yacht, with the David Sears as the owner; built in 1880 at Kennebunk, Maine; Port of call was the Port of Boston; she was thoroughly overhauled in 1891.
 Her dimensions were 94.9 ft. in length; 22.1 ft. breadth of beam; 9.1 ft. depth of hold; and 97-tons burthen.

 On May 15, 1882, David Sears sailed his schooner-yacht Actaea from Boston to Cowes, Isle of Wight, that took 24 days.
 They had a crew of 12 men, including the owner, Charles Longfellow and James Barker.
-On September 1, 1882, they sailed for Brest, France, then to Portugal, Cadiz, Gibraltar, Morocco, Madeira, Cadiz, Cape Verde islands and then to Havana.
+On September 1, 1882, they sailed for Brest, France, then to Portugal, Cádiz, Gibraltar, Morocco, Madeira, Cádiz, Cape Verde islands and then to Havana.
 They arrived in New York on December 24, 1882, and then back to Boston.

 The Actaea was purchased by the Sandy Hook Pilots in 1890 for $15,000 to replace a pilot boat that was lost off the Highlands.
 She was one of the largest and fastest boats in the pilot fleet.
 She had flaring shaped bows.
 The boat number "15" was painted as a large number on her mainsail, that identified the boat as belonging to the Sandy Hook Pilots.

 On June 13, 1891, pilot James J. Keeley came into port with and the steamer Caledonia.
 He reported that when he was on the Actaea, he ran into a school of whales, 350 miles east of Sandy Hook.
 They were moving at a rate of 20 knots an hour.
 One of the whales did not dive soon enough and the sharp bows of the boat struck him on the back, which caused a large gash in the fish and a loud thump on the boat, causing everyone on the boat to wake up.

 On May 7, 1894, pilot James J. Keely, on the station boat Actaea, went aboard the French steamship La Champagne to help bring the vessel into the New York Bay.
 Because of dense fog, he had difficulties bringing the vessel through the channel and around the buoys.
 The steamship landed on the sand bar off Fort Hamilton.
 14 lifeboats were placed in the water to lighted the load, but this did not help.
 As a result, 329 passengers had to be transferred to the boat Rosa.